raylene-gsa/technology-modernization-fund/_pages/submit.md

 Guidance posted by the Office of Management and Budget (OMB) allows agencies to submit proposals at any time.
 Proposals will be considered by the Board as they are submitted.

+Guidelines for the American Rescue Plan Funding can be found here.
+Proposals sent to ofcio@omb.eop.gov by Tuesday, June 1, 2021 will receive expedited consideration.

+If you intend to submit a proposal, we encourage you to notify the TMF Program Management Office at tmf@gsa.gov early so that the PMO is able to support your team through the entire TMF application and review process.

 ## Requirements to Submit

 To submit a project to the Board for evaluation, a representative from your agency must complete an [Initial Product Proposal]({{ site.baseurl }}{% link _pages/documents.md %}) (IPP).
 Initial Project Proposals provide necessary information for the Board to consider a proposed project.
 The Initial Project Proposals should explain the concept behind the project, its projected impact on agency mission, the strength of the project team and execution strategy, and other foundational details.
 The proposal template for the IPP is available in the [Documents & Templates]({{ site.baseurl }}{% link _pages/documents.md %}) section of this site.